Contributed By Alem & Associates

 However, parties that fail to raise jurisdictional objections during the course of arbitral proceedings on grounds of which they were aware at the time are deemed to have waived their right to challenge the award on those grounds (Lebanese Court of Cassation, Decision 142/2001).

-Neither the NCPC nor the case law allow state courts to raise their lack of jurisdiction ex officio given that a party’s right to object to the court’s jurisdiction is not a matter of public policy (Lebanese Court of Cassation, 22 March 2006, Decision 61/2006).
+Neither the NCPC nor the case law allow state courts to raise their lack of jurisdiction ex officio, given that a party’s right to object to the court’s jurisdiction is not a matter of public policy (Lebanese Court of Cassation, 22 March 2006, Decision 61/2006).

-Instead, Lebanese courts require that the arbitration agreement be invoked in limine litis (Court of First Instance of Beirut, 18 February 2004), failing which the parties are deemed to have waived their right to bring the dispute before an arbitral tribunal (Court of Appeal of North Lebanon, 19 January 2006, Decision 24/2006).
+Instead, Lebanese courts require the arbitration agreement to be invoked in limine litis (Court of First Instance of Beirut, 18 February 2004), failing which the parties are deemed to have waived their right to bring the dispute before an arbitral tribunal (Court of Appeal of North Lebanon, 19 January 2006, Decision 24/2006).

-In a similar vein, the President of the Court of First Instance of Beirut adhered to a request for the appointment of an arbitrator on behalf of recalcitrant sellers who had not signed the agreement for the sale of a property subject matter of arbitral proceedings.
+In a similar vein, the President of the Court of First Instance of Beirut adhered to a request for the appointment of an arbitrator on behalf of recalcitrant sellers who had not signed the agreement for the sale of a property that was the subject matter of arbitral proceedings.
 The judge reasoned that the arbitration agreement signed by some of the sellers could extend to other sellers if they were involved in the conclusion and execution of the sale contract, which would result in an economic unity between all the sellers (Court of First Instance of Beirut, 27 June 2011).

 In practice, interim or conservative measures cannot be sought from arbitral tribunals ex parte, without giving the opposing party an opportunity to be heard.

-While the case law does not appear to be constant on the role played by state courts in preliminary or interim relief, Lebanese courts generally tend to consider that the arbitrator’s power to issue such measures is concurrent with the jurisdiction of the judge of expedited matters (Judge of expedited matters of Beirut, 7 September 1984, Decision 777/84).
+While the case law does not appear to be consistent on the role played by state courts in preliminary or interim relief, Lebanese courts generally tend to consider that the arbitrator’s power to issue such measures is concurrent with the jurisdiction of the judge of expedited matters (Judge of expedited matters of Beirut, 7 September 1984, Decision 777/84).